jdbostonbu-ops/CashPilot/README.md

 ## About CashPilot

-CashPilot is a mobile-first monitoring service built for the 450,000+ independent ATM operators in the United States.
+CashPilot is a landing page built for mobile-first monitoring service built for the 450,000+ independent ATM operators in the United States.
 Every operator — from solo route runners to established fleets — deals with the same daily problem: driving to a machine that didn't need cash, or worse, missing a machine that ran empty during peak hours.
 CashPilot solves that with real-time cash monitoring, distance-based alert thresholds, and smart route sequencing that adapts to how the operator actually works.

 The mobile app is currently in development.
 This repository contains the go-to-market landing page and the automated lead-qualification pipeline that runs behind it.